dylancabral/reading-notes/301/Read 01.md

 3. Finally, render the Props Data
 ## What is the flow of props?
 it lows from the childdown to the parent only defined attributes from the parent can display changes to the children the information must be privy to them like santa

+## Things I want to know more about
+how much you can really do with component architecture, im excited for the moment in the future this feels like a known skill